wheelerlaw/overture/README.md

 Tips:

-+ BindAddress: Specifying only port (e.g. `:53`) will have overture listen on all available addresses (both IPv4 and IPv6).
-Overture will handle both TCP and UDP requests.
++ BindAddress: Specifying only port (e.g. `:53`) will have octodns listen on all available addresses (both IPv4 and IPv6). octodns will handle both TCP and UDP requests.
 Literal IPv6 addresses are enclosed in square brackets (e.g. `[2001:4860:4860::8888]:53`)
 + DNS: You can specify multiple DNS upstream servers here.
     + Name: This field is only used for logging.
     + Address: Same as BindAddress.